 What military pay can't be subtracted from income?

 You can't subtract military income (certain combat pay) that you excluded from your federal adjusted gross income.
-So, if your military pay wasn't taxed by the IRS, there's nothing to subtract on your Illinois return.
+If your military pay wasn't taxed by the IRS, there's nothing to subtract on your Illinois return.

 You may NOT subtract the following: